vagran/dxf-viewer/CONTRIBUTING.md

 Anyone can participate in `dxf-viewer` development, taking into account the following
 recommendations:

- 1. Propose your changes in the form of pull requests into the `master` branch of this repository..
+ 1. Propose your changes in the form of pull requests into the `master` branch of this repository.
  2. The pull requests should preferably contain one commit with all the necessary changes.
 There should not be any unrelated changes in a specific PR.
 You can use a dedicated development branch in your forked repository for a changeset.
-You can use rebase with squashing to squash several commits into one.
+You can use Git rebase with squashing to squash several commits into one.
  3. Please follow the existing code's coding style and general approach so that your code does not look very different from the surrounding code.
  4. Please test your changes before submitting them.
 Check with different files and verify that